 \section{Introduction}

-The analysis of complex real-world systems is usually based on sophisticated, high-fidelity (HF) computer models.
-Accuracy comes at the cost of computationally expensive simulations, characterized by detailed physical resolution, fine temporal and spatial discretizations, as well as narrow numerical tolerances.
-A single evaluation of such models, for example large scale nonlinear and transient biomechanical problems or coupled fluid simulations, can take hours or days even on modern high-performance clusters.
-Nevertheless, many questions in industry and science require a vast number of accurate computer simulations to understand different system configurations, boundary conditions, perform optimization tasks, or investigate forward and backward uncertainty propagation.
-Unfortunately, limitations in available resources render the aforementioned types of analysis unfeasible, so that for most practical applications, analysts either avoid such fundamental investigations completely, or fall back to less accurate but cheaper low-fidelity (LF) variants of the original problem to conduct the analysis.
+The analysis of complex, real-world systems is usually based on sophisticated, high-fidelity~(HF) computer models.
+Accuracy comes at the cost of computationally expensive simulations characterized by detailed physical resolution, fine temporal and spatial discretizations, and narrow numerical tolerances.
+A single evaluation of such models, for example, in large-scale nonlinear and transient biomechanical problems or coupled fluid simulations, can take hours or days, even on modern high-performance clusters.
+Nevertheless, many questions in industry and science require multiple accurate computer simulations to understand different system configurations or boundary and initial conditions, to perform optimization tasks, or forward and backward uncertainty propagation.
+Unfortunately, limitations in available resources render the aforementioned types of analysis unfeasible, such that in most practical applications, analysts either avoid such fundamental investigations completely or fall back to less expensive and less accurate lower-fidelity~(LF)\footnote{By \emph{LF model} we mean a lower-fidelity version of the original high-fidelity model which can be generated by, e.g., coarsening of the numerical discretization and solver tolerances and/or by employing a simplified physical description.
+On the other hand, the term \emph{surrogate} implies a regression model that replaces the physics-based high-fidelity model based on a set of HF solver runs (training data).
+In case the surrogate predictions are not very accurate, e.g., due to a lack of training data, the surrogate model can also be seen as an LF model in our terminology.} variants of the original model to conduct the analysis.